Make Microsoft Edge Faster: Built-In Settings That Fix a Sluggish Browser

 4. Click Clear now.

-Pages may load slightly slower on the first visit after clearing while Edge rebuilds the cache, then return to normal or faster speed.
+Pages may load slightly slower on the first visit afterward while Edge rebuilds the cache, then return to normal or faster speed.
+If you want to clear this across browsers, our guide to clearing cache and cookies in Chrome, Firefox, Safari, and Edge walks through each one.

 Path: Menu > Extensions > Manage extensions

-Every enabled extension runs code on every page you visit.
+Yes — every enabled extension runs code on every page you visit.
 An extension installed for a one-time task and then forgotten still adds 50–200 ms of load time per page.
-Disabling a handful of unused extensions can cut load times by a measurable margin.
+When I audited mine, I had three I had not touched in months, and disabling them shaved a visible beat off page loads.

 1. Click the puzzle-piece icon in the toolbar, or go to Menu > Extensions > Manage extensions.